hugopilot/8g-mod/READING.md

 # Defines a variable called msg with the value 'Hi!'
 msg = "Hi!"

-# Chceks if 'Hi' appears in msg
+# Checks if 'Hi' appears in msg
 if('Hi' in msg):
   # This prints 'yey' to the console
   print("yey")